Welcome to the website of the LINK-Group!

 The LINK-Group was formed in 2004 by researchers and research students from different fields and different universities to discover the topology and dynamics of networks from amino acids to social networks and ecosystems.
 The group is a multidisciplinary group requiring and offering a multidimensional understanding of complex systems.
 We use the network approach to judge the importance of our findings by their transferability to another level of complexity (i.e. from proteins to society or vise versa).
 Moreover, we use networks as "highways" between remote areas of science resolving creativity-deadlocks by allowing the re-formulation of the original questions at a different field and thereby promoting the creative associations by its different conceptual context.
 If you want to join us, send your message by clicking here.

-Description of NetworGame 2.0, a program package to simulate spatial games on model and real world networks with individual starting strategies of any nodes was published as a preprint
+Description of NetworGame 2.0, a program package to simulate spatial games on model and real world networks with individual starting strategies of any nodes was published in PLoS ONE

 The NetworGame program package is a cross-platform, multi-threaded, generic tool to simulate repeated spatial games.
 NetworGame accommodates any model or real-world networks and is able to set individual starting strategies to any nodes.
 The NetworGame program package is a console application augmented with a Graphical User Interface, and a data mining tool, which helps extracting and storing data in comma-separated value (csv) format.
 You may see a more detailed characterization of the program and download its Linux- or Windows-compatible packages, and detailed instructions here.
-The preprint describing the results obtained by NetworGame can be accessed here: http://arxiv.org/abs/1304.3796
+The PLoS ONE paperdescribing the results obtained by NetworGame can be accessed here: